All Episodes

 I worked for Senator Cruz and Senator Cornyn.

-So a lot of the guys that you've seen down there at the border who know what's going on, Those of us from Texas know that this crisis is real.
+So a lot of the guys that you've seen down there at the border know what's going on.

-It's been real for a long time and the problem is we've got Democrats who want to play politics when we're trying to make sure that we're saving the lives of American citizens who are endangered like Jared Fargus who was murdered last summer by an illegal immigrant by somebody who was captured, released,
+And the problem is we've got Democrats who want to play politics when we're trying to make sure that we're saving the lives of American citizens who are in danger, like Jared Fargus, who was murdered last summer by an illegal immigrant, by somebody who was captured, released, captured, released.

-captured, released and now his beautiful mother Laurie no longer has her son because of an illegal immigrant who who took his life and the little girls who you know and I know today are going to get snatched up by the cartels and thrown into the sex trafficking trade because we refuse to do our basic job as a sovereign nation and secure our border and this is not new.
+And the little girls who you know and I know today are going to get snatched up by the cartels and thrown into the sex trafficking trade because we refuse to do our basic job as a sovereign nation and secure our border.

-Tom Coburn was on the floor of the Senate a decade ago talking about rape trees because of how bad it was along the border and it's only gotten worse as we've empowered the cartels and the president is one hundred percent right and I'm glad that he's focused like a laser on building fencing securing the border and doing the things we need to do to get it right.
+Tom Coburn was on the floor of the Senate a decade ago talking about rape trees because of how bad it was along the border.

-What do you think is happened?
+What do you think has happened?

 This is pure politics.